19hours/sg-statutes/Acts/Moneylenders Act.md

 (a) inspect any premises where a moneylender is or is believed to be carrying on business and the books, records and other documents kept there;

-(b) require the moneylender or any other person to furnish any information, book, record or other document;
+(b) require the moneylender or any other person to furnish any information, book, record or other document either forthwith or at such other time and place and in such manner as the Registrar or the authorised officer may require;

+[Act 8 of 2012 wef 02/10/2012]

 (c) make or cause to be made a copy of any book, record or other document inspected or produced;